-However, with the rapidly growing development of AI such as the introduction of Google Duplex, AI may no longer be a mere product, but one capable of human mimicry.
+However, with rapidly growing development of AI such as the introduction of Google Duplex, AI may no longer be a mere product, but one capable of human mimicry and potentially gaining legal personality, consciousness, personhood, authorship and autonomy.
 In such event, the legal position on AI would drastically change.

-15. What key laws exist in terms of obligations as to the maintenance of cyber security?
+23. What key laws exist in terms of: (a) obligations as to the maintenance of cybersecurity; (b) and the criminality of hacking/DDOS attacks?